 George’s At Alys Beach was set up with the aim of serving up fresh, seasonal food that takes advantage of the brilliant produce available in Florida.
 The innovative menu is split into sections entitled ‘Behave’ and ‘Misbehave’, the former features organic dishes such as lamb osso bucco, chef’s vegetarian plate and bronzed sea scallops, whilst the ‘Misbehave’ section features classic beach fare such as fish tacos and seafood platters with hushpuppies and french fries.

-Bar, Restaurant, Pizzaria, Mexican, American, Fast Food, $$$
+Bar, Restaurant, Pizzeria, Mexican, American, Fast Food, $$$

 Bud and Alley’s takes its name from the dog of the town founder of Seaside and the cat of the restaurant owner Dave Rauschkolb.
 The restaurant was set up by a couple of surfers back in 1986 as a relaxed eating-house overlooking the Gulf of Mexico.
 Bud and Alley’s now consists of the main restaurant, the roof deck bar and a pizza bar and taco bar also in Seaside.
 The cuisine is classic American fare made with fresh local ingredients, Gulf oysters, catch of the day, sautéed redfish, grilled red snapper, barbecued shrimp and organic chicken.